 Catherine M. Pittman, Ph.D., HSPP, is a licensed clinical psychologist, and psychology professor at Saint Mary’s College in Notre Dame, IN.
 As a practicing clinical psychologist for over 25 years, she most frequently provides therapy to those coping with depression and anxiety-based disorders, including OCD and PTSD.
 She also is experienced in neuropsychological rehabilitation with individuals who have experienced brain injuries or strokes.
 Dr. Pittman has conducted research in both fear conditioning and neuropsychology, preparing her well to understand both human and animal models elucidating the neurology of fear and anxiety.
 Her research has also explored the detrimental effects of benzodiazepines in treatment of anxiety and other disorders.
-Along with Elizabeth Karle, Dr. Pittman authored Rewire Your Anxious Brain, a book recognized for its clear explanation of how to change both the amygdala and cortex in order to make the brain more resistant to anxiety.
+Along with Elizabeth Karle, Dr. Pittman authored Social Networking and Benzodiazepine Withdrawal: The Reality of Dependence and Necessity of Support.

 What will participation involve?
 This project involves a series of online surveys to be completed over a six-month period.
 They will involve questions about your demographics, benzodiazepine use and experiences with them, as well as a few questions relating to your...read more

 In observation of the fourth annual World Benzodiazepine Awareness Day (W-BAD), occurring on July 11, 2019, BIC is sponsoring a fundraising event.
 How to Participate?
 Launch a Facebook fundraiser on your page between now and July 12 (July 12 should be the end date)...read more